-Penny auctions are a high intensity type of auction which always very close to ending, with a timer that keeps extending itself a few seconds every time someone places a bid, while dozens of users in each auction try to outbid each other at the last possible second.
+Penny auctions are a high intensity type of auction which are always very close to ending, with a timer that keeps extending itself a few seconds every time someone places a bid, while dozens of users in each auction try to outbid each other at the last possible second.
 Because of this, penny auction sites have very strict performance and latency requirements.
 Also, all clients need be updated constantly, within less than a second, or they might miss the opportunity to bid on time.
+And like many of these projects, it happened before WebSockets were widely supported.

 When I was contracted to work on this project, there was already a basic live site, which wasn't working too well and was starting to have performance problems due to the growing traffic.
 The code at the time wasn't well structured and didn't lend itself to easy modifications, or to fast performance.
 Over time, piece by piece, that code was almost completely rewritten.